 Here is information on supplementary materials that are available for two of Grey Larsen’s books.

 Two Supplements for:

-Audio of all 300 tunes in this book is available either as a set of four CDs or as a set of downloadable MP3s.
+Audio of all 300 tunes in this book is available either as a set of downloadable MP3s or a set of four CDs.
 Grey Larsen plays the tunes on Irish flute, tin whistle and anglo concertina.
 Each tune is played one time through.

 Each of these 300 tunes also appears in one or the other of the books 150 Gems of Irish Music for Tin Whistle or 150 Gems of Irish Music for Flute.
 These books each come with downloadable audio which contains recordings of all the tunes transcribed in that book.